Tax cut: Barack Obama

-Barack Obama arranged for several tax cuts to combat the Great Recession.
+Barack Obama implemented several tax cuts to combat the Great Recession.

-The $787 billion American Recovery and Reinvestment Act of 2009 promised $288 billion in tax cuts and incentives.
-Its taxation aspects included a payroll tax cut of 2%, health care tax credits, a $400 reduction in income taxes for individuals and improvements to child tax credits and earned income tax credits.
+The $787 billion American Recovery and Reinvestment Act of 2009 included $288 billion in tax cuts and incentives.
+Its taxation aspects included a 2% payroll tax cut, health care tax credits, a $400 reduction in income taxes for individuals, and improvements to child tax credits and earned income tax credits.

-To prevent the fiscal cliff in 2013, Obama extended the Bush tax cuts on incomes below $400,000 for individuals and $450,000 for married couples.
-Incomes exceeding the threshold were taxed at the rate of 39.6% (the Clinton-era tax rate), following the American Taxpayer Relief Act of 2012.
+To prevent the fiscal cliff in 2013, Obama extended the Bush tax cuts for incomes below $400,000 for individuals and $450,000 for married couples.
+Incomes exceeding the threshold were taxed at a rate of 39.6% (the Clinton-era tax rate), following the American Taxpayer Relief Act of 2012.

 Donald Trump

 Donald Trump signed the Tax Cuts and Jobs Act in 2017, which reduced the corporate tax rate from 35% to 21%.

-Other changes included income tax rate cuts, doubling of the standard deduction, capping the state and local tax deduction and eliminating personal exemptions.
+Other changes included income tax rate cuts, doubling of the standard deduction, capping the state and local tax deduction, and eliminating personal exemptions.

-GDP growth rate increased by 0.7% in 2018, however, in 2019 it fell below 2017.
-In 2020, GDP took a sharp downturn, likely due to the COVID-19 pandemic.
+GDP growth rate increased by 0.7% in 2018; however, in 2019 it fell below 2017 levels.
+In 2020, GDP experienced a sharp downturn, likely due to the COVID-19 pandemic.

 Joe Biden

-Joe Biden proposed several tax policies during his tenure.
+Joe Biden proposed several tax policies during his presidency.
 His 2025 budget included tax breaks for millions of families, low-income workers, and senior citizens.
 One significant proposal was the revival of the expanded Child Tax Credit (CTC), which helped lift millions of children out of poverty during the pandemic.
-Under Biden's plan, the expanded CTC would provide $3,000 per child six years and older and $3,600 for each child under six.
-Additionally, Biden supported continuing tax cuts for families making less than $400,000 but opposed extending tax cuts for higher earners.
+Under Biden's plan, the expanded CTC would provide $3,000 per child aged six years and older and $3,600 for each child under six.
+Additionally, Biden supported continuing tax cuts for families making less than $400,000, but opposed extending tax cuts for higher earners.
 His goal was to pay for these tax breaks by raising taxes on corporations and the wealthy.

 United Kingdom

 Margaret Thatcher

 Margaret Thatcher's policies included several tax cuts.
 Thatcher's government significantly lowered income tax rates.
 The top rate was reduced from 83% in 1979 to 40% by 1988.
 The basic rate also decreased from 33% to 25% during the same period.
 These cuts aimed to encourage work, entrepreneurship, and investment, ultimately stimulating economic growth.
 To offset the revenue loss from income tax cuts, Thatcher's administration raised the VAT rate from 8% to 15%.
-The increased VAT became a crucial source of government revenue.
-The trade-off between income tax reduction and higher VAT sparked debates.
+The increased VAT became a significant source of government revenue.
+The trade-off between income tax reduction and higher VAT sparked debate.
 Thatcher's strategy also included tax cuts for corporations.
-By 1986, the rate had fallen to 35%, down from the 52% burden on businesses in the late 1970s.
+By 1986, the rate had fallen to 35%, down from the 52% rate on businesses in the late 1970s.
 These cuts aimed to enhance the UK's competitiveness, attract investment, and foster business growth.

 While the tax cuts spurred economic activity, critics argued that they disproportionately benefited the wealthy.
 Poverty rates increased during Thatcher's tenure, with child poverty more than doubling.